niiniyare/ruun/static/README.md

 # JS Components Build System

-Unified TypeScript and JavaScript build system for UI components with CSS processing.
+Unified TypeScript, JavaScript, and CSS build system for UI components with Tailwind CSS integration.

 ## Overview

 This build system:
 - Compiles the `datatable` TypeScript project into both minified and unminified bundles
 - Processes `basecoat` JavaScript components individually with both versions
-- Processes CSS files with minification and debug versions
+- **Processes CSS files with Tailwind CSS v4 integration and minification**
+- **Includes Basecoat CSS component library with theme support**
 - Outputs files that UI components can easily reference
-- Works well in Termux environment using esbuild
+- Works well in Termux environment using esbuild and Tailwind CLI
 - Includes sourcemaps for debugging

 ## Directory Structure